zuozhenggh/learning-library/oci-library/L100-LAB/VCN/VCN_HOL.md

 ## Table of Contents

 [Overview](#overview)
 [Pre-Requisites](#pre-requisites)
 [Create Your VCN](#create-your-vcn)
 [Summary](#summary)

 **Note:** *Some of the UIs might look a little different than the screen shots included in the instructions, but you can still use the instructions to complete the hands-on labs.*

 ## Overview

-Oracle Cloud Infrastructure Compute lets you create multiple Virtual Cloud Networs (VCNs).
-These VCNs will contain the security lists, cmpute nstances, load balancers and many other types of network assets.
+Oracle Cloud Infrastructure Compute lets you create multiple Virtual Cloud Networks (VCNs).
+These VCNs will contain the security lists, compute instances, load balancers and many other types of network assets.

-Be sure to review [Overview of Networking](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/overview.htm) to gina full understanding of the netwrk components and their relationships.
+Be sure to review [Overview of Networking](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/overview.htm) to gain a full understanding of the network components and their relationships.

 ## Pre-Requisites

-- Oracle Cloud Infrastructure account credentials (User, Password, and Tenant)
-- To sign in to the Console, you need the following:
+To sign in to the Console, you need the following:

 - Tenant, User name and Password
 - URL for the Console: [https://console.us-ashburn-1.oraclecloud.com/](https://console.us-ashburn-1.oraclecloud.com/)
-  - Oracle Cloud Infrastructure supports the latest versions of Google Chrome, Firefox and Internet Explorer 11
+- Oracle Cloud Infrastructure supports the latest versions of Google Chrome, Firefox and Internet Explorer 11. ***It does not support the Edge browser***.

 ## Create Your VCN